 - WindDancer – Grand Canyon – $ 469 per person ($499 Sunset)

 The Vegas Strip tour is a basic flight up and down the strip, it is nothing fancy but the spectacular Vegas Strip at night is more than enough and this certainly feels pretty magical.
-If there are 4 or more of you in the group the Private Flight ensures you have the chopper to yourself and will get the best seats!
+If there are 4 or more of you in the group then the private Flight ensures you have the chopper to yourself and will get the best seats!

 The WindDancer Tour is Mavericks Grand Canyon Experience.
-This flight takes you out via Hoover Dam and Lake mead to Mavericks private landing site inside the west-rim, where light snacks and a “glass” of champagne are served.
+This flight takes you out via Hoover Dam and Lake mead to Mavericks private landing site inside the west rim, where light snacks and a “glass” of champagne are served.